Herminio Bautista

 Herminio "Butch" dela Cruz Bautista (May 20, 1934 – February 12, 2017) was a Filipino comedian, director and politician, who made his film debut in the 1956 film Lo' Waist Gang along with Berting Labra, Zaldy Zschornack and others, which was topbilled by Fernando Poe Jr.

 Personal life

-Bautista has 3 children - two sons, actor/comedian Herbert, and Hero, and a daughter, Harlene.
+Bautista was married to Rosario Maclang, and had six children, among whom were actor-turned-politician Herbert, politician Hero, and actress Harlene.

 Death

 Bautista died on February 12, 2017, at the age of 82.